11 pesky bank fees and how to avoid them

 How to avoid this fee: Know your checking account balance before using your debit card or writing a check.

 Using a credit card for purchases will also avoid overdrafts.
 It buys you some extra time, since you don’t have to pay for these purchases until your statement payment is due.
-But make sure you pay it then, otherwise high annual percentage rates (APRs) could be more expensive than overdrafts over time.
+But make sure you pay the full balance then, otherwise high annual percentage rates (APRs) could be more expensive than overdrafts over time.

 Alternatively, find a bank that has eliminated its overdraft fees.
-Some banks that have eliminated or significantly reduced their overdraft fees include Capital One, Citibank and Wells Fargo.
+Some banks that have eliminated or significantly reduced their overdraft fees include Capital One and Citibank.

 Savings overdraft protection may have no transfer fee in some cases.
 Or it could have a lower fee than standard overdraft fees.
 Savings overdraft protection is when your savings backs up your checking account.